Suletta-Majo/uhelp/README.md

 ```

-## git clone
+## git clone (for debug, Contribute)
-Go to the directory you want to clone and use mkdir uhelpgit if necessary
+Be sure to change the pathstyle = "xxx" at the beginning of
+ uhelp.py to "python".
+for Developers, contributors, and anyone wanting to tweak the build

+Create a directory for that purpose, go into it, and then

 ```sh
 git clone https://github.com/Suletta-Majo/uhelp.git